How to create the perfect dressing room design

-Having looked at a range of dressing rooms, you should be brimming with ideas!
+Having looked at a range of dressing room designs, you should be brimming with ideas!
 However, the tricky part is translating them back to your space.

-The first major decision you have to make is open vs closed.
+The first major decision you have to make is open vs closed wardrobes.

 An open storage system uses rails, racks and shelves.
 They typically have a smaller footprint as there’s no doors or cabinets and screw into the walls.
 An open storage system is ideal for small spaces or you want to be able to see every piece of clothing.

 Whereas in a closed storage system, clothing is placed within sealed cabinets.
 Of course, you can use wardrobes with doors that have a glazed element for easier viewing, including those from Sliding Wardrobe Kits.

 A dressing room with a closed system will feel more formal but all clutter will be hidden!
 You’ll also need more space as wardrobe doors need room to move in.